pablodorin/pablodorin/README.md

 ---

-  開発訓
   DEV CODE

-職業的な卓越性を育むこと。
-Nurture professional excellence.
+- Nurture professional excellence.

-忠実で、正直かつ仕事に責任を持つこと。
-Be loyal, honest, and take responsibility in your work.
+- Be loyal, honest, and take responsibility in your work.

-技術的な完璧を目指すこと。
-Strive for technical perfection.
+- Strive for technical perfection.

-すべての同僚、顧客、ユーザーを尊重すること。
-Respect all colleagues, clients and users.
+- Respect all colleagues, clients and users.

-共通の善のために働くこと。
-Work for the common good.
+- Work for the common good.

-  禅技
   Z3N1T

 ---